A Hybrid ABM-PDE Framework for Real-World Infectious Disease Simulations: Model Formulation

-The mobile phone data is provided as a sequence of time-stamped events for each agent.
-Each event indicates either the start or end of an activity at a specific facility of a certain category.
-Agents are assumed to travel in straight lines between facilities, with walking speed adjusted to match the expected arrival time.
-We do not explicitly model other modes of transportation.
-Since facilities vary in size and layout, we estimate effective room sizes based on the maximum number of people present in the facility of a certain category during peak times (see Section \textit{Estimation of room sizes} in \cite{Müller2020realistic,Muller2021ABM}).
+Since facilities vary in size and layout, we estimate effective room sizes based on the maximum number of people present in the facility of a certain category during peak times (see Section \textit{Estimation of room sizes} in~\cite{Muller2020realistic,Muller2021ABM}).
 These estimates are used to approximate the density of interactions within facilities (and categories) and thus influence infection probabilities.

 In addition to the baseline mobility extracted from the mobile phone dataset, the ABM incorporates mechanisms to simulate behavioral changes and policy interventions over time.
-One such mechanism is the use of activity change rates for out-of-home activities (see Sec. \ref{sec:implementation}).
+One such mechanism is the use of activity change rates for out-of-home activities (see Sec.~\ref{sec:implementation}).
 These rates are defined on a daily basis and allow us to modify the original mobility data to reflect changes in social behavior, such as reduced movement during lockdowns.
 At the start of the simulation, the activity change rate is set to zero, meaning the input data is used as-is.
 On later days, if the rate becomes negative, a corresponding proportion of events (such as visits to work or leisure facilities) is randomly removed.
 This reduces contact opportunities while preserving the structure of the original data.
 If the rate becomes positive, we do not add new events, in order to avoid introducing artificial behavior not present in the original data.
 Policy interventions such as school closures are implemented in a similar way: if schools are marked as closed on a given day, all school-related events are excluded from the simulation for that period.

+The infection rate for a single susceptible individual in the ABM is determined by three components: (i) a baseline calibration parameter $\beta_{\text{const}}$, adopted from EpiSim and scaled by a constant factor to account for the simplified implementation used here, (ii) the contact intensity $ci$, and (iii) the cumulative interaction duration (measured in days) with infectious individuals during the time step.
+The contact intensity $ci$ depends on the maximum observed simultaneous occupancy of the respective facility (within its category), as derived from the mobility data, and on a category-specific infectivity term accounting for factors such as room size and air exchange conditions.
+Each facility category is assigned its own infectivity parameter.
+A detailed description of this formulation can be found in~\cite{Muller2021ABM}.
+All remaining transitions in health states are based on the rules described in Appendix~\ref{subsubsec:statusABM}.